-Rents range from \$417.00 to \$640.00 per month.
-Students desiring apartment housing should contact the Residence Life Office.
+Rents range from \$446.00 to \$659.00 per month.
+Students desiring apartment housing should contact the Residence Life Office for an application.

 Photo ID

 Eligibility and Procedures

 Following are the eligibility requirements and the procedural steps necessary to obtain a Student or Faculty/Staff ID Card.
 Please refer to this information as your guide to helping individuals better understand who is eligible to receive an ID card and how, when and where it can be obtained.
 ID Cards can be obtained in the Photo ID office located on the second floor of the Student Center.